damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 _Styled_

 ### <i class="fa fa-gitlab fa-fw" style="color:rgb(107,79,187); font-size:.85em" aria-hidden="true"></i> Purple GitLab Tanuki
+{: #tanuki-purple}

+### <i class="fa fa-gitlab fa-fw" style="color:rgb(252,109,38); font-size:.85em" aria-hidden="true"></i> Orange GitLab Tanuki
-{: #puzzle-purple}
+{: #tanuki-orange}

 </div>
 </div>

-When doing something like this to a heading, it's important give it a custom ID (`{: #puzzle}`), otherwise the one automatically created by Kramdown will sound very awkward.
+When doing something like this to a heading, it's important give it a custom ID (e.g., `{: #puzzle}`), otherwise the one automatically created by Kramdown will sound very awkward.

+The class `fa-fw` is used when you want to display the icons as a list.
+They will be aligned, as well as the text right beside them.

-See live examples [on this post][ssgs-post], used to illustrate the text.
+See live examples [on this post][ssgs-post], where the icons are used to illustrate the text.

 -----